Human Waste: Background and release

 and "Jesus Wept" were re-recorded on the following album, Effigy of the Forgotten.
 "Synthetically Revived" was also re-recorded on Pierced from Within and "Catatonia" was re-recorded for the Despise the Sun EP.
 The only track that has not been re-recorded is the title track, which was originally recorded for the demo Reincremated.

 Human Waste was reissued in 2005 with two bonus tracks taken from the 1990 demo Reincremated (which are "Involuntary Slaughter" and "Reincremation").

+Music

+The styles on Human Waste have been categorized as death metal and thrash metal.
+Subverting what were considered "traditional song structures even in thrash metal circles", the EP's tracks are built around sequences of riffs, and are performed at what have been described as "blitzkrieg" tempos.
+Crypta bassist Fernanda Lira says the string skipping required on "Infecting the Crypts" makes it the "at least in the top five hardest bass riffs".

+Critical reception

+Eduardo Rivadavia of AllMusic called the EP "formative but still pretty respectable."